Loading...

 FlagShark's AST-based detection works with any feature flag pattern, including custom implementations.
 You can configure detection rules for your specific patterns.
 This flexibility actually makes automation more valuable for custom systems, as manual cleanup of non-standard patterns is even more time-consuming.

-Join hundreds of teams who've eliminated feature flag debt with automated cleanup.
-See results in your first week.
+Eliminate feature flag debt with automated cleanup.
+See results in your first week with our free tier.

 Calculate your exact savings from automated feature flag cleanup.